EmmaRYoung/PredictionOfBodyShapeAndHabitus/README.md

 Thank you to my colleagues for their expert advice and support:

-Peter Laz, Casey Myers, Paul Rullkoetter, Thor Andreassen
+Peter Laz, Casey Myers, Paul Rullkoetter

 This project would not be possible without Abigail Eustace's thesis about the Azure Kinect camera.
 Thank you for your hard work!